radanalyticsio/radanalyticsio.github.io/_applications/fabric8-maven-plugin.md

 <h1 id="installation">Installation</h1>

-The demo requires a Openshift installation.
+The demo requires an Openshift installation.
 All three components are hosted in different git repositories and can be installed on Openshift using the [Fabric8 Maven Plugin](https://maven.fabric8.io/).

 The first step is to deploy the Kafka broker.
 You can clone the repository at the following [link](https://github.com/nicolaferraro/voxxed-bigdata-kafka),